yum install glusterfs glusterfs-fuse

 POSIX Access Control Lists (ACLs) allow different permissions for different users or groups to be assigned to files or directories, independent of the original owner or the owning group.

-For example, the user John creates a file.
-He does not allow anyone in the group to access the file, except for another user, Antony (even if there are other users who belong to the group john).
+the group to access the file, except for another user, Antony (even if

 This means, in addition to the file owner, the file group, and others, additional users and groups can be granted or denied access by using POSIX ACLs.